 |2013||Ownership of Antlers was transferred from the Auxiliary Services Corporation of SUNY Cortland to the Cortland College Foundation and leased by SUNY Cortland.|

 March-May, the kitchen area of the Main Lodge was renovated.
 Old equipment and walls removed, new finishes and equipment installed.
 The Main Lodge is now open independent of the rest of Antlers in late April through mid-May and the month of October.
 User groups during these months cook their own food.

 Aug.
 22 a 50th Anniversary celebration of SUNY Cortland use was held.
-Speakers included President Bitterbaum, Steve Broyles, Lisa Court, Jay Cummings, Lynne Parks Hoffman '68, Doug Pens '67, M '71 and Rob Rubendall.
+Speakers included President Erik Bitterbaum, Steve Broyles, Lisa Court, Jay Cummings, Lynne Parks Hoffman '68, Doug Pens '67, M '71 and Rob Rubendall.
 The celebration included honoring Lynne Parks Hoffman and her family for her gift naming the William H. Parks Family Center for Environmental and Outdoor Education in honor of her father.

 Since 1965 the Antlers has been used for coursework, alumni family and educational camps, teams and clubs.